 I guarantee you’re going to love every single gorgeous recipe in there and start feeling great after each meal!
 In my humble opinion, if you’re looking for healthy nutrient rich creative recipes to fold into your everyday life then this book is for you!
 Don’t miss out!

 Bon Appetit friends!Print

-Deconstructed Stuffed Bell Pepper Bowl a delicious family style gluten free recipe the family will love!
-Easy to make, high in nutrients, delicious and perfectly satisfying.
+This Deconstructed Stuffed Bell Pepper Bowl is a delicious family-style gluten free recipe everyone will love.
+It’s healthy, hearty, nutritious and delicious!

 - 1 teaspoon olive oil

 - 1 lb. lean ground beef

 - 2 teaspoons minced garlic (about 2 cloves)

 - 1 cup chopped onion

 - 1 cup chopped bell pepper

 - 1/2 to 1 teaspoon red pepper flakes or Italian seasoning